donald-reducto/rolmOCR-blog/RolmOCR.md

 ## Try RolmOCR

-We’re releasing RolmOCR on Hugging Face under an open-source license.
+We're releasing it under the Apache 2.0 license for anyone to try out, explore, or build on.
 You can find instructions, example code, and model details in the README linked here.
 We’re excited to share RolmOCR with the open source community and hope it’s a useful tool for anyone working with PDFs or complex document layouts.

 While RolmOCR is a strong general-purpose option, our own systems support more advanced capabilities — including non-English inputs, layout-aware parsing, and bounding boxes — for teams with more specialized needs.